Rights groups sue over conditions at largest US immigration detention centre

-The American Civil Liberties Union (ACLU) and other groups brought the complaint on behalf of four people currently held at Camp East Montana, a sprawling tent encampment set up under President Donald Trump’s mass deportation strategy.
+The American Civil Liberties Union, and other groups, brought the complaint on behalf of four people currently held at Camp East Montana, a sprawling tent encampment set up under President Donald Trump’s mass-deportation strategy.

-The action, filed in the US District Court, Western District of Texas, names camp operator US Immigration and Customs Enforcement and parent agency the US department of homeland security (DHS) among defendants.
-It is the first lawsuit against the desert facility on the Fort Bliss military base and aims to improve conditions for its more than 2,700 detainees, the ACLU said.
+The action, filed in US District Court Western District of Texas, names camp operator US Immigration and Customs Enforcement (ICE) and parent agency the US Department of Homeland Security among defendants.
+It is the first lawsuit against the desert facility on the Fort Bliss military base and aims to improve conditions for its more than 2,700 detainees, the ACLU said in a statement.

-The DHS did not immediately respond to a request for comment.
-The agency has previously said the $1.2bn (R19.5bn) camp meets federal standards for immigrant detention.
+DHS did not immediately respond to a request for comment.
+The agency has previously said the $1.2bn camp meets federal standards for immigrant detention.

-“We’re suing to ensure that no other human being has to endure the inhumane treatment,” said Kyle Virgien, an attorney for the national prison project of the ACLU, which filed the lawsuit with Human Rights Watch and the Texas Civil Rights Project.
+“We’re suing to ensure that no other human being has to endure the inhumane treatment,” said Kyle Virgien, an attorney for the National Prison Project of the ACLU, which filed the lawsuit together with Human Rights Watch and the Texas Civil Rights Project.

 A congressionally mandated inspection of the camp’s temporary structures in February found 49 violations of detention standards, including 11 related to “use of force and restraints” and five related to “medical care”.